ephekt/Budget-Publishing/README.md

 instead of 'title' 'content' and all that, just give the class attributes, which will be detected and take precedence.
 The attributes are as follows:

-* classname: The name of the class to instanciate
+* className: The name of the class to instanciate

-* classvalues: a list of values to replace the *classvalue*s in the declaration with.
+* classValues: a list of values to replace the *classvalue*s in the declaration with.
 Each element can be a list or a list of lists as neccessary, if it's supported in the definition